rpratama-codes/wooz-shortener-backend/README.md

 3. Setup the Environment Variable
 4. Install Dependencies ``yarn install``
 5. Run Database Migration & Seed
-6. Start the app ``yarn dev``
+6. Start the app ``yarn start:dev``

 ### On Production

 There are various ways to run the application in production.
-Every detailed step is important, and you also need some knowledge about your cloud provider to run this app.
-For this, you can read the documentation provided by your cloud provider.
+Every detailed step is important, please refer to documentation provided by your cloud provider.

 ## Environment Variable